 One big mistake grillers make is in having the heat too high.
 If it is, the outside of the meat will char and burn before the insides have had any chance to reach the ideal temperature.
 Have you heard of the term, “Pittsburgh Black & Blue?”

-It’s a steak cooked so that the outside is burned, but the inside is still cool and raw.
+It’s a particular style of blue steak, where the steak cooked so that the outside is burned, but the inside is still cool and raw.
 (Legend has it that Pittsburgh steelworkers would cook their lunch steaks on super-heated foundry equipment that tended to burn the outside so fast, the inside didn’t cook.)
 Most people don’t like their meat prepared this way.
 Having the proper temperature makes the difference.

 There are three ways to avoid high heat conditions.
 Let the coals burn down, dampen down the air vents, or build a smaller fire with less fuel from the start.